 I often joke and say, “I’m 21 going on 71, or so it feels.
 I’ve been through more than many elderly people have. ” But sometimes, it’s not a joke at all.
 It’s how I feel, especially since my doctors say that my body is that of an old woman’s.
 However, I refuse to let my cancer stop me; here is the story of my battle with lymphoma.

 My story started when I was 11 months old.
-I was diagnosed as a severe asthmatic and progressively got worse.
+I was diagnosed with severe asthma, and I progressively got worse.
 Worse to the point that I could no longer walk up a flight of stairs without my mom carrying me.
-Little did we know, it was not asthma, but a failing heart.
+Little did we know, it was not asthma but a failing heart.
 I was born with a rare heart disease called restrictive cardiomyopathy.